ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 # Understand how to move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to IBM Cloud Kubernetes cluster.
 You will do that by packaging the application into different Docker container files, run it locally and then deploy it to a Kubernetes cluster.
-For this example, we have selected an [existing WordPress application](highly-available-and-scalable-web-application.html) that contains multiple VM's with a MySQL database server, File Storage, and a load balancer.

-Following this tutorial results in:

-- Understand the process involved when moving VM based applications to Kubernetes.
-- Your VM based application, packaged as a Docker container and pushed to your cluster.
+**ToDo**: Add some words be about the trend to move from monolith to microservices, modernization of existing applications, the need for smaller application deliverables achieved through container images.
+VMs are still there somewhere - worker nodes run on VSI

 ## Objectives:

 {: #objectives}

-- Why use Kubernetes, what to migrate and how to plan a migration.
-- Create a Kubernetes cluster, gain access to your cluster, download the tools required.
-- Create and configure Compose for MySQL service, copy existing database.
-- Prepare Kubernetes deployment templates, create PersistentVolume storage.
+- How to map components between VM and Kubernetes.
+- Repackaging an existing VM based application into a Kubernetes deployment.
-- Deploy the packaged Docker container to your cluster.
+- Deploy the Kubernetes application to IBM Cloud Container Service.
-- Manually scale application worker nodes and test the load balancer.
-- Expand the tutorial by adding, DevOps continuous delivery pipeline, slack notifications and, monitoring services.

 ## Services used